List of Celtic F.C. managers: 1888–1965

 For the first few years following its formation, the administrative and team selection duties at Celtic were performed by a committee.
 Willie Maley had played for the team since their inaugural match in May 1888, and on his retirement at the age of 29 was appointed secretary-manager in April 1897, effectively becoming the team's first ever manager.
 His role was quite different to the modern style of manager or head coach; he never worked with his players in training and only watched games from the director's box.
 He did not perform team talks or speak with the players at half time or immediately post-match.
 Having been a club that initially relied on buying in experienced players, Maley instead concentrated on developing young talent.
 This proved a success as Celtic won six consecutive league titles in the first decade of the 20th century.
 In 1907 the team also became the first Scottish side win a league and cup double.
 The next decade saw Maley lead Celtic to a further four successive league titles between 1914 and 1917, during which time they went on an unbeaten run for 62 games from 13 November 1915 until 21 April 1917.
 This remained a British record for an unbeaten run in professional football until it was surpassed by Brendan Rodgers' Celtic over 100 years later.
 Towards the end of his reign, Maley led Celtic to further League titles in 1936 and 1938 and the Scottish Cup in 1937.
 He remained in his post for almost 43 years, the longest serving manager in the club's history, and guided the team to 30 major trophies.

 Jimmy McStay, who made over 400 appearances for Celtic as a player and captained the side, was appointed manager in 1940.
-However, his tenure would be during the war years, a period when Scottish football suffered huge disruption.
+His tenure was during World War II, a period when Scottish football suffered huge disruption.
 He also had to contend with increased boardroom interference, which he never managed to quell.
 The result was stagnation with little tangible success.
 In the summer of 1945, McStay reluctantly resigned at the behest of the board and was succeeded by another celebrated former player, Jimmy McGrory.
-The early years of his reign were very poor, and in 1948 the club only narrowly avoided relegation.
-Matters improved in the early 1950s with the Coronation Cup win in 1953 and a league and cup double in 1954.
-He also led Celtic to their famous 7–1 Scottish League Cup Final win over Rangers in 1957, still a record score-line in a major British cup final.
-His time as manager, however, is considered largely a period of underachievement, and with chairman Robert Kelly's domineering influence in the running of the club, many questioned how much say McGrory had in team selection.
+The early years of his tenure were very poor, and in 1948 the club only narrowly avoided relegation.
+Results improved in the early 1950s with the Coronation Cup win in 1953 and a league and cup double in 1954.
+McGrory also led Celtic to a famous 7–1 Scottish League Cup Final win over Rangers in 1957, still a record score in a major British cup final.
+His time as manager is considered largely a period of underachievement, and with chairman Robert Kelly's domineering influence in the running of the club, many questioned how much say McGrory had in team selection.